 What does membership include?

 In addition to the monthly productivity ideas, membership includes access to more than $350 worth of forms and teacher resources to help you put the strategies into action.
-In addition, when you join, you get access to a positive, supportive Facebook community of coaches and other teachers to share ideas, answer questions, and provide encouragement and accountability.
+When you join, you get access to a positive, supportive Facebook community of coaches and other teachers to share ideas, answer questions, and provide encouragement and accountability.

 At the end of the course, you will receive a professional development certificate to document up to 104 credit hours.
-And once you become a member of the club, you’ll have unlimited access to the membership site and the Facebook group, even after you complete the course.
+Once you become a member of the club, you’ll have unlimited access to the membership site and the Facebook group, even after you complete the course.

 What are some of the topics?

-Each month covers a different topic.
-For instance, topics include communication, lesson planning, grading, technology timesavers, and so much more.
+Each month covers a different topic, including communication, lesson planning, grading, technology timesavers, and so much more.
 Plus, to address changes and requirements in education, they review and adjust the content of each month’s resources the month prior if necessary.

 How much of a commitment is it?